If you are an inventor, you may have thought about protecting your inventions. But what protections are available?

-So if laws of nature are not patentable, then living organisms or naturally occurring events are consequently not patentable either right?
+So if laws of nature are not patentable, then living organisms or naturally occurring events are consequently not patentable either, right?
 Generally, that is the case.
 However, in the United States, living organisms can be patented if they are not a natural product of nature.
-Meaning organisms modified by some form of human intervention may qualify as patentable subject matter.
+That means organisms modified by some form of human intervention may qualify as patentable subject matter.

 In Diamond v.
-Chakabatry, the court held that Chakabatry’s modified bacteria was “not nature’s handiwork, but his own; accordingly it is patentable subject matter under § 101.”
-Reasoning that the modified bacteria was “a non-naturally occurring manufacture or composition of matter—a product of human ingenuity having a distinctive name, character and use.”
-In this case, Chakabatry developed a modified bacterium capable breaking down oil used to treat oil spills.
+Chakabatry, the Supreme Court held that Chakabatry’s modified bacteria was “not nature’s handiwork, but his own; accordingly it is patentable subject matter under § 101.”
+The Court reasoned that the modified bacteria was “a non-naturally occurring manufacture or composition of matter—a product of human ingenuity having a distinctive name, character and use.”
+In this case, Chakabatry developed a modified bacterium capable of breaking down oil used to treat oil spills.

 Just like living organisms, naturally occurring DNA will most likely not qualify as patentable subject matter.
 But modified DNA that does not occur in nature can possibly be considered patentable subject matter.